-The letters RQ, if a reportable quantity.

-If the letters RQ appear, the name of the hazardous substance (if not included in the shipping name).

-For all materials with the letter "G" (Generic) in Column 1, the technical name of the hazardous material.
+- The total quantity and unit of measure. - The letters RQ, if a reportable quantity. - If the letters RQ appear, the name of the hazardous substance. - For all materials with the letter "G" (Generic) in Column 1, the technical name of the hazardous material.

-Shipping papers also must list an emergency response telephone number (unless excepted).).
+Shipping papers also must list an emergency response telephone number.
 The emergency response telephone number is the responsibility of the shipper.
 It can be used by emergency responders to obtain information about any hazardous materials involved in a spill or fire.
-The telephone number must be:
+Some hazardous materials do not need a telephone number.
+You should check the regulations to determine which do need a telephone number.